tweag/work-daigest/README.md

   --model {jurassic2,llama2,claude3}
                         Model to use for summary generation
 ```
+When calling `work-daigest`, don't forget to set the `GITHUB_TOKEN` environment variable if needed.
 #### Streamlit UI
-To run the Streamlit UI, run the following command:
+To run the Streamlit UI, run the following command (optionally defining your GitHub token):
 ```console
 GITHUB_TOKEN=<your GitHub token> streamlit run work_daigest/ui.py
 ```